MowMdown/aroma-kernel-build-tools/README.md

 unpackbootimg
 and any other scripts that you want aroma to use

-You will need to edit the aroma-config file to suit your needs and add your logo.ong of choice to the aroma directory

 Using Anykernel-build-tools
 ===========================
 Use the anykernelbuild.sh

 This will build a standard kernel with a non-aroma installer zip, just flash and go!

-To use this method, you will need to edit the contents of anykernel-updater-script < DO NOT RENAME THIS FILE!!!
+To use this method, you will need to edit the contents of "anykernel-updater-script" < DO NOT RENAME THIS FILE!!!